maniadel/hubiquitus4java/README.md

 * feedhubot allows to retrive data from RSS feed
 * twithubot allows to retrive data from twitter
+* myfirstbot allows to retrive a string and publish it on a node
 * countTweetsBot allows to count messages from the hserver

 To **run** your first bot, please read the following file : INSTALLATION.md